soyket/cf7-widget-elementor/readme.txt

 What Does This plugin give you?

 1. for editing or creating contact form 7, You don't have to leave elementor editor.
+New popup modal will be open on elementor editor. editing and creating forms is too much easy now.
 2. Easy use of contact forms created with Contact form 7 pluing inside elementor live editor
 3. Add Css directly from elementor live preview to your contact form 7 for different field type!!
 4. Add any wordpress page as thank you page with this directly from elementor edit screen when you add the VOID Contact Fom 7 Widget!